CONTACT US NOW | (925) 932-0201

 How we perceive and experience the world around us is based on patterns.
 Many patterns in your world experience are out of our control, such as the planets orbiting the sun.
 You can’t change those patterns.
 Other patterns are automatic and unconscious repetitions of behavior that occur inside what you think of as your “self.”
 It’s those patterns that can turn into addictions.
 It’s also those patterns that can be changed.

 Some of your patterns are obvious, such as the daily routine you go through in the morning or the route you take when driving to work.
 Other patterns are based on stories that you may not even be aware you have.
 It is these stories that often drive patterns of compulsive behaviors.
-A step toward stopping addictive behavior is becoming aware of your patterns and uncovering the stories behind those patterns.
+A step toward stopping sex addiction recovery is becoming aware of your patterns and uncovering the stories behind those patterns.

 For example, Henry had a story he subconsciously believed about himself that he was lacking in some way or was not as “good” as others.
 This story was played out in scenarios of what is generally called low self-esteem.
 As a way to cope with these negative feelings, Henry turned to the “high” or “rush” he got while watching pornography.